 The First step in conducting a workplace risk assessment is to review previous experience of violence in the workplace.

 Research states that the best predictor of risk of assault is a history of assault.
 This includes a history of all injuries and incidents related to violence.
-The risk assessment will include a determination of the chances for injury from violence for any particular work location or shift.
+The risk assessment will include a determination of the chances for injury from violence for any work location or shift.

 • Determine if you are in the risk categories mentioned above.
-Consider other factors that could create a risk such as late night opening, potential for access to drugs, location or clients with a history of unpredictable behaviour.
+Consider other factors that could create a risk such as late night opening, potential for access to drugs, location or clients with a history of unpredictable behavior.

 • Survey all workers about their experiences with workplace violence in the last two to three years.
 Have them include incidents that happened as well as situations where they might have felt at risk.
 A safety committee or safety representative can be a good resource to assist with this.